 - Flexible Time Frame DMP’s have no fixed time frame, so the more you pay into a DMP the fast your DMP will complete.

-The pointers above are really just the obvious differences between the two solutions and, as mentioned earlier, it can be pretty difficult to recognise which option would be best suited to your situation until you have spoken to a debt specialist.
+The points above highlight the main differences between the two solutions and, as mentioned earlier, it can be pretty difficult to recognise which option would be best suited to your situation until you have spoken to a professional debt adviser.

-With this in mind, we invite you to call My IVA Adviser now and arrange a ‘no obligation’ consultation with one of our IVA experts.
+With this in mind, we invite you to call us now on 0800 088 7503 for a 'no obligation' consultation.
 All calls are held in the strictest confidence and the advice you receive will be free.